 A: The existing intersection will be excavated, underground infrastructure replaced and a new roadbed constructed.
 The roundabout structure similar to the existing one on Gladstone South will then be constructed in the intersection, with design changes and size geared to traffic flow efficiency, optimum use of space and accommodation of affected residents as much as possible.
 The roundabout will be placed to the east of the intersection (see positioning diagram above) to facilitate easier resident access.

 Q: When will construction work begin on the Dracup Avenue/Darlington Street Roundabout?

-A: Work began Tuesday, May 23, 2017 and Darlington Street from Eighth Avenue to Delaere Road will be closed until the project is completed.
+A: Work began Tuesday, May 23, 2017 and Darlington Street from Eighth Avenue to Delaere Road was closed until the project was completed.

 Q: What is the expected completion date for construction of the Dracup Avenue/Darlington Street Roundabout?